Category Archives: Action

 Bond’s main love interest in the film is the virginal tarot card reader, Solitaire, played by Jane Seymour.

-Live and Let Die is a breakthrough in some ways, though the film admittedly contains both positives and negatives worthy of discussion.
+Live and Let Die is a breakthrough in some ways, though the film admittedly contains both positives and negatives worth discussing.

-Since the film was made in 1973, following a successful run of “Blaxploitation” films like 1971’s Shaft and 1972’s Super Fly, the film is influenced by those in style (for better or worse).
+Since the film was made in 1973, following a successful run of “Blaxploitation” films like 1971’s Shaft and 1972’s Super Fly, it has been influenced by those films’ style (for better or worse).

-Another major flaw to the film, and despite my overall warmth for Live and Let Die, is the goofiness that the film turns into towards the end of the film.
+Another major flaw in the film, and despite my overall warmth for Live and Let Die, is the goofiness it takes on towards the end.

 Why does a throwaway scene of a speedboat racing through an outdoor wedding feature all high society white folks with nary a black character existing other than as servants?

-Some diversity in this scene would have been nice considering the film goes out of its way to feature black characters.
+Some diversity in this scene would have been welcome, given that the film goes out of its way to feature black characters.

 Still, many positives do exist.
-Live and Let Die has the honor of containing the first-ever black Bond girl- the CIA double agent, Rosie Carver, who sadly meets a grisly ending far too soon.
+Live and Let Die has the honor of featuring the first-ever black Bond girl, the CIA double agent Rosie Carver, who, sadly, meets a grisly end far too soon.

 Memorable is the terrific title theme song, “Live and Let Die”, by Paul McCartney and Wings.
 The success of this hit song, especially decades later, does wonders to elevate the film and keep it relevant in pop culture.